SILK ROAD RAIL ADVENTURE

 Continuing the sensory overload, you’ll head over to Siyob Bazaar.
 Ready to play “spot the juiciest melon”?
 You’ll struggle, because this market is home to the freshest fruits and veggies in town, all grown in the Zarafshan Valley.
 It’s a rainbow-coloured extravaganza of produce!

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch

-Day 19 – Tajikistan
+Day 18 – Panjakent

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch box, and Dinner

-Day 20 – Zarafshan Mountains
+Day 19 – Zarafshan Mountains

 Of course, we’ve sprinkled in some MagRail magic to break up the journey.
-Your pit stop?
-Iskander Kul, in the remote but famed Fann Mountains.
+Your pit stop is Iskander Kul, in the remote but famed Fann Mountains.
 It’s a lake so immaculate, it could make a mirror jealous!
 You’ll enjoy lunch lakeside here – and, if you’re feeling adventurous, you can even go on a short hike to chase some waterfalls.

 Accommodation: Hotel Rumi (or similar), Dushanbe – Tajikistan

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch

-Day 21 – Dushanbe
+Day 20 – Dushanbe

-With the group, you’ll zig-zag through the city to check out its very best bits, drinking in the views from the Independence Monument and marvelling at the Navruz Palace, before swinging over to Rudaki Park, an ode to the 10th-century Persian poet, Rudaki.
+With the group, you’ll zig-zag through the city to check out its very best bits, drinking in the views from the Independence Monument and marvelling at the Navruz Palace before swinging over to Rudaki Park, an ode to the 10th-century Persian poet, Rudaki.
 You may not have heard of him, but he’s a big deal in these parts!

 Time flies when you’re having fun and suddenly, it’s the last supper (Tajik style)!
 Amidst platters of Tajik deliciousness, share stories of those train rides you’ll never forget and belly-laugh over the group’s many inside jokes.

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Dinner

 Day 22 – Farewell Friends